mttble/MatthewBeale_T1A3/HELP.md

 ## Steps to install the application
-- Run typeme.sh via the terminal command 'bash typme.sh' inside src folder to automatically install dependencies and run the application in virtual environment.
+- Run typethis.sh via the terminal command 'bash typethis.sh' inside src folder to automatically install dependencies and run the application in virtual environment.

 - Only dependencies are random, time and colr modules.

 - Python3 version required.

-- cd into src folder and run command 'bash typme.sh'
+- cd into src folder and run command 'bash typethis.sh'